GomezMig03/natalis-bot/README.md

 ### Configuration

 1. **Edit config.json:** Customize the bot settings according to your server’s needs.
-    - Channels: Add the ID(s) of the channel(s) where you want birthday messages to appear.
+    - Channels: Add the ID(s) of the channel(s) where you want birthday messages to appear, you'll have to provide one or more channels, comma separated, inside the '[]'.
-    - Roles: Specify the ID(s) of the role(s) to be mentioned in the birthday notifications.
+    - Roles: Specify the ID(s) of the role(s) to be mentioned in the birthday notifications, you'll have to provide one or more roles, comma separated, inside the '[]'.
     - Birthdays: List member names and birthdays following the provided format to ensure accurate notifications.
+    - Prenotify: Let's you set an announcement of a future birthday x days in advance, you'll have to provide one or more days, comma separated, inside the '[]'.

 #### Example of a config.json
 ```